edm92/TextSeer/README.md

 Updates
 -------
  - 2014-02-18 -- Minor Updates.
+Added a build file finally.
 Work on both a MAS process simulator and WEB GUI frontend has begun and will be bought into the project over the coming months.
  - 2013-11-07 -- Started documenting code after adding default logic reasoner.
  - 2013-04-12 -- Bought in code for Model combination and loading BPMN2.0 files.